pursuit-curriculum/unit-fundamentals/objects/readme.md

 };
 ```

-Every value has a descriptive key, and it is easy to understand what each property is refering to.
+Every value has a descriptive key, and it is easy to understand what each property is referring to.
 In this lesson, you'll learn how to access, add, and update properties in an object.

 ## Learning Objectives